dobtco/wintersmith-knowledge-base/contents/articles/govmapper/maps/creating_a_map.md

 This will create both a GovMapper map and an associated Screendoor project.
 While you'll configure and manage your map from GovMapper, you'll manage all the "places" (i.e. location points) as responses in the associated Screendoor project.

 Now that you've created your map, you can [configure it](configuring_your_map.html) or [manage its places](managing_places.html).

+> Also, note that you can have multiple maps for one GovMapper site.
+Each will appear as a separate "map layer" on your site.